MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 Field to use for the link to view a single node.
 If unset, single nodes will link to the single post page.
 Can be used to set an external location to view a single node.

 #### Node single
 Link to single node pages from directory/map.
 By default this will use the WP post type.
-Can be overridden with node_single_url_field for custom single URLs.
+Can be overridden with node_single_url_field for custom single URLs, or  primary_url to link out to the node's website.

 #### Log file location
 File to write logs to.
 Must be writable if logging is turned on.